How to Get Involved in Social Activities on Campus

 College is one of the most important experiences in any individual’s life.
 During your college years, you discover your passions and interests.
-College can also help you find the answer to the following question, which most people have pondered: “What is my purpose in life?”
+You start trying to answer one important question: “What is my purpose in life?”

-Learn About Your School and Major Before Arriving on Campus
+Learn About Your School Before Arriving on Campus

-This recommendation might not seem important, but if you want to avoid any post-arrival stress, you need to get to know your new school and develop an action plan to follow during your college years.
-While you can do some research on your school’s website, I recommend digging deeper for current and past students’ tips on Reddit.
-You can find this information, as well as details regarding your meal plan and the dining options on campus, the pros and cons of certain classes, and what life is like in general as a student, on your school’s Reddit page.
+If you want to avoid extra stress when you arrive, you need to get to know your new school before leaving home.
+Start by developing an action plan to follow during your college years.
+While you can do some research on your school’s website, try digging deeper for current and past students’ tips on Reddit.
+For example, you might find information about meal plans, class requirements, and campus life on your school’s “subreddit.”

 Join Your School’s Social Media Pages

-In many places, such as China and parts of the Middle East, the internet is either filtered or students have access to a limited number of websites and social media platforms.
-However, in the U.S., the internet is open and social media is popular with college students, and it’s a great way to connect.
+In many places, such as China and parts of the Middle East, the internet is filtered.
+Students have access to a limited number of websites and social media platforms.
+However, the internet is open and uncensored in North America.
+Social media is popular with college students, and it’s a great way to connect.

-Therefore, I encourage you to set up a Facebook or Instagram account (if you have not already) because being active on social media will expand your social life in college and help you adjust to the lifestyle and culture in a new country.
+You might want to set up a Facebook or Instagram account (if you have not already), because being active on social media will expand your social life in college and help you adjust to the lifestyle and culture in a new country.
 Most students follow each other on social media in the U.S. By following other students at your school, you will find out about free events (and free food) in your city and on campus.

-Universities in the U.S. host a large event called a student involvement fair two to three times per year on campus.
-During this event, which usually lasts three to five hours, most of the student organizations at the school gather together in a central place to promote their groups and activities, and to encourage other students to join them.
-By attending the student involvement fair, you get to know your school’s full range of social activities.
+Universities in the U.S. host “student fairs” two to three times per year on campus.
+During these events, most of the student organizations at the school gather in a central place to promote their groups and activities, and to encourage other students to join them.
+By attending the student fair, you get to know your school’s full range of social activities.
 You are likely to gravitate toward a few that spark your personal interests.
 There might also be a few you’re surprised by and want to learn more about.
 Never be afraid to sign up for a group or club that you think you will enjoy.
 After all, you only live once!

 Do Not Be Afraid to Ask for Help

-The sky is the limit is my philosophy about student involvement.
-Many people believe that as a student in a specific major you should only be involved in activities related to their major.
+Many people believe that students should only be involved in activities related to their major.
 This is not true.
-You are limiting yourself if you only participate in activities that are similar to your major because life is multi-dimensional.
-If you’re a math major, do not be afraid to join the hip hop class that interests you.
+You are limiting yourself if you only participate in activities that are similar to your major, because life is multi-dimensional.
+If you’re a math major, do not be afraid to join the hip-hop class that interests you.
 If you’re in the liberal arts, find a research lab that accepts novices.
 These will give you a more well-rounded experience in college and prepare you for a more successful professional and social life once you graduate.

-I hope these tips help ease your transition to college!
+Hopefully, these tips will help ease your transition to college in North America!